sparvu/kb/README.md

 real-time web analytic, data analytic software, data reporting software as a open standard format, JSON or XML based.

 ## Why ?
 Because in general people collect thousands of metrics without any idea what to do with them or if they really need them.
-Even more because people spend a tremendous amount of time developing within their organizations such metrics which become obsolete and not maintained after some time.
-And because their is no minimal standardization efforts, regarding computer performance data, for example.
+Even more because people spend a tremendous amount of time developing software to fetch, collect and maintain such metrics which become obsolete and not maintained after some time.

 ## To Whom ?
-Individuals, experts and companies involved in data analysis, analytics, monitoring are called to discuss, review and contribute to these metric definitions.
+Software engineers, experts, meteorologists, companies involved in data analysis, analytics and performance monitoring from ICT to weather and environmental monitoring.

 ## Summary Statistics
+A series of summary statistic functions, defined for all metrics collected, like MAX, MIN, SUM, COUNT or MEAN, PERCENTILE.
+These functions are direct involved in turning data into useful information.
+These summary statistics have been developed by experts from each industry, by carefully looking and analysing what information is required by the end-user or applications.

 ## Format
-We plan offering the library as JSON files, by default.
-Additional formats will be available: XML, YAML.
+Currently the library is structured as a series of JSON, XML, YAML files.

 ## Industries
 The LMO can map and describe data from different industries, currently handling ICT, Meteorology and Environmental Monitoring.

 ![](https://raw.github.com/sparvu/lmo/master/img/lmo-light.png)